Alexgolshtein/Aspose.OCR-for-Cloud/SDKs/Aspose.OCR_Cloud_SDK_for_PHP/README.md

 Installation
 ----------------------------------

-Add the following line to your `composer.json` file:
+Add `aspose/ocr-sdk-php` to your `composer.json` file and run `composer update` from your project directory.

 ```json
 {